Breakfast Dosa

 • spiritual nourishment

-• red lentils are light, easy to digest, and protein‑rich
+• Red lentils are naturally light, easy to digest, and rich in plant‑based protein, making the dosa satisfying without heaviness.

 Ingredients: